 View a complete list of courses for this program.

 Successful completion of a final oral examination is required for all master's degrees.
-You will defend the course of study and Capstone Project by coordinating with his/her Graduate Advisory Committee (GAC).
+You will defend the course of study and capstone project by coordinating with your Graduate Advisory Committee (GAC).

-While it is generally expected that all members of graduate committees, including students, should be physically present at all required meetings, it is permissible for the student and/or committee members to participate from a remote location.
+While it is generally expected that all members of graduate committees, including students, should be physically present at all required meetings, it is permissible for your and/or committee members to participate from a remote location.
 Please contact your GAC if defending from a remote location is an option you are considering.
 Learn more about policies governing master's degree programs.